henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 # Troubleshooting problems

-## Voice chat unavailable / Voice chat not connected / Plug icon
+## Voice chat not connected / Plug icon

 The most likely cause of this is that you didn't forward your port correctly.
 Please double check your setup.